Operator logo

 To ensure Operator effectively addressed the challenges faced by customer support agents, I planned and led a series of user interviews with agents and managers who interacted daily with Assist and Quality.
 My objective was to identify pain points, usability concerns, and improvement opportunities in the tools.

 A diverse group of agents and managers across different teams and experience levels were selected.
-We would have:
+We used:

 • One-on-one video call interviews